 Baltimore, Maryland is home to a variety of public and private universities, including the University of Maryland, Baltimore and the Peabody Institute.
 The presence of seven major private colleges and five major public universities makes for a large student population in Baltimore, all of whom have the potential to need expert legal representation at some point during their studies.

 The Uniformed Services University of the Health Sciences contributes a fair student population to the Bethesda area.
-Property crimes make up the majority of the annual 1,687 crimes Bethesda sees on average, but violent crimes in the city average 2.05 for every 1,000 residents, less than half the Maryland average.
+Property crimes make up the majority of the annual 1,687 crimes Bethesda sees on average, but violent crimes in the city average 2.05 incidents for every 1,000 residents, less than half the Maryland average.

 While there are no major universities within Columbia, Howard Community College, John Hopkins University, and Loyola University Maryland all have facilities in the city limits.
 College students attending schools in neighboring areas also contribute to Columbia’s, sizable student population.
 Maryland defense attorneys keep offices in Columbia to assist students charged with a crime.